tuttelikz/farabio/README.md

 # farabio - Deep learning for biomedical imaging

+## Abstract
-Deep learning has transformed many aspects of industrial pipelines nowadays.
-Scientists involved in biomedical imaging research are also benefiting from the power of artificial intelligence to tackle complex challenges.
-Although academic community has widely accepted image analysis tools, such as scikit-image, ImageJ, there is still a need for a tool which integrates deep learning into analysis.
-We propose a minimal, but convenient Python package based on PyTorch with popular deep learning models, extended by trainers and datasets, providing great flexibility.
-Preliminary applications include classification, segmentation, detection, super-resolution, and image translation, which are crucial to perform variety of biomedical tasks.
+Deep learning has transformed many aspects of industrial pipelines recently.
+Scientists involved in biomedical imaging research are also benefiting from the power of AI to tackle complex challenges (Kim, 2019).
+Although academic community has widely accepted image processing tools, such as scikit-image, ImageJ, there is still a need for a tool which integrates deep learning into biomedical image analysis.
+We propose a minimal, but convenient Python package based on PyTorch with common deep learning models, extended by flexible trainers and medical datasets.

+## News
+This work was selected for poster on PyTorch Ecosystem Day to be held on April 21, 2021.
+You can find more at: https://pytorchecosystemday.fbreg.com/

 ## Installation